 The Diversity Visa Program is an annual lottery that invites up to 50,000 nationals of certain low-immigration countries, along with their family members, to apply for Green Cards.
 The chance of winning the lottery depends on your country of chargeability.
 Most people are charged to their country of birth, although there are a few important exceptions.
 Once selected for a diversity visa, the applicant must apply for a Green Card either at the U.S. Embassy in her home country or through adjustment of status in the United States.
 At the end of a successful process, the applicant and certain family members will obtain Green Cards.

-Begin you dream of becoming a resident of the United States today by calling Iyer PLLC at (832) 430-3167.
+Begin your dream of becoming a resident of the United States by calling Iyer PLLC at (832) 430-3167 and schedule a paid consultation.
 Se habla Español!
+See how a qualified green card lawyer in Houston can help with your application.

 Special Country-Specific Green Cards